It’s an inconvenient fact: every theme park has to occasionally close its rides, shows, and restaurants for maintenance.

 What Rides Will Be Closed During my Disney World Trip?

-Attraction closures are always subject to change.
+Attraction closures are always subject to change, so it can be hard to predict in advance.
 Our list on this page shows all of the scheduled ride closures we’re currently aware of, along with a few that we think might be coming.
-For a more focused list of closures (and other considerations) during your trip, you can visit our monthly overview pages:

 Final Thoughts on Disney World Ride Closures